Everything you ever wanted to know about juicing

 To be clear, I’m not talking about conventional store-bought fruit juice, which is often full of processed sugar, colours, and preservatives.
 I’m talking about homemade, rich, green veggie juice.

-Juicing your veggies enlivens you and your cells and gives you an instant shot of nourishing energy and nutrition.
+Juicing your veggies enlivens you and your cells, giving you an instant shot of nourishing energy and nutrition.

 Why juicing?